fortunejuggle/src/docs/lpic2.210.2.md

 or shell.
 The *sense* configuration parameter determines whether the entries in the list are allowed.
 Possible values are allow and deny.

+        ; item=user is matched through the users in the file /etc/users and if the user ; is in the file it is denied

+        auth required pam_listfile.so item=user sense=deny file=/etc/users onerr=succeed
+        auth required pam_shells.so

+        ; onerr=succeed means that the next pam modules are consolidated in this example pam_shells.so

 ###   SSSD

+SSSD is an acronym for System Security Services Daemon.
+It is the client component of centralized identity management solutions such as FreeIPA, 389 Directory Server, Microsoft Active Directory, OpenLDAP and other directory servers.
+The client serves and caches the information stored in the remote directory server and provides identity, authentication and authorization services to the host machine.

+SSSD can connect to any LDAP server to lookup POSIX accounts and other information such as sudo rules and autofs maps using an SSSD LDAP provider.
+It also provides various mechanisms of access controls and password policies.
+LDAP provider features include (but they are not limited to):

+        SASL/SSL/TLS support

+        LDAP service auto discovery

+        Limit search behavior using multiple search bases

+        Password changing and password policy support

+        RFC2307 and RFC2307bis support

+        POSIX users and groups support

+        sudo rules support

+        autofs maps support

+        LDAP-based access control

+        Simple access control

 Configure SSSD for LDAP authentication